 And if you decide not to rent a room yourself by the week (if little goes on, you may earn less than you spent on the room), but to work for percentages in a brothel (usually for 50%), you may meet a brothel operator who puts on too much pressure.
 But then you don't have to stay there either.

 Sex work under duress can happen in extreme cases.
 But also slave-like conditions exist in elder care.
 It is not what the industry is about in either case.
+(In fact, headlines such as "Working hours of over 16 hours, windowless rooms and starvation wages: domestic workers were exploited in the worst possible way" are not uncommon).
 But why is it only sex work that is stigmatised because of the extreme examples?

 And what is meant by coercion?
 An organisation or local pimps who send women on the street are too easy to detect.
 Some well-known cases involve the so-called "loverboy", for whom a woman prostitutes herself out of love.
 More difficult to assess are criminal gangs that threaten to seize a migrant woman's family in her home country.
 Most cases of coercion, however, are of an indirect nature; such as the daughter who has travelled abroad and feels responsible to finance a better life for the family back home.
 The family does not know where the money is actually coming from.
 But they have expectations of the family member working in the rich foreign country and thus unconsciously put pressure on her/him.